microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpc.md

 |unknownFutureValue|Evolvable enumeration sentinel value.
 Do not use.|

 ### shiftWorkCloudPcAccessState values
 The following table lists the members of an [evolvable enumeration](#shiftworkcloudpcaccessstate-values).
-You must use the `Prefer: include-unknown-enum-members` request header to get the following values in this evolvable enum: `hibernated`.
+You must use the `Prefer: include-unknown-enum-members` request header to get the following values in this evolvable enum: `standbyMode`.

 |Member|Description|
 |:---|:---|